 Although the loan helps to consolidate your payments it could negatively affect your ratio of debt to available credit which hurts your credit score.
 If you fail to make the payments you are putting your collateral at risk as well.
 With a debt consolidation loan you want to explore your options as some lenders may be able to provide a better interest rate than others.
 A debt consolidation should not be used in order to free up your credit cards for more expenses so once you use your loan you will still need to budget your money accordingly.

-Although they serve a similar purpose using debt consolidation and credit counseling work in different ways to help consumers get out of debt.
+Although they serve a similar purpose using debt consolidation and credit counseling work in different ways to help consumers manage debt.
 AmOne can help you learn the difference between debt consolidation and credit repair, and determine which option is best for your financial situation.
 Get connected with credit counseling services or a lender that provides debt consolidation loans.
 Contact AmOne today to get your credit counseling and debt consolidation questions answered today.